markjprice/cs15net11/docs/ch04-lambdas.md

 ```

 The next term in the sequence would be `34` + `55`, which is `89`.

+## Generating the Fibonacci sequence function using imperative code

 We will use the Fibonacci sequence to illustrate the difference between an imperative and a declarative function implementation: